webmaeistro/devz-docz/remote-worker/distributed-workers.md

 - Nobody is required to immediately respond to every message, especially outside of normal working hours.
 Keep this in mind both when you ping someone else and when you are pinged.
 - I consider it a best practice to respond to DMs by the end of the workday.
 - Slack is not the best channel for emergency communications.
 Use the phone or texting when it’s critical to get a hold of someone.
-- Some of me use multiple Slack workspaces (Martin's experience, client, etc).
-You can turn off unread notifications for the Martin's experience workspace if that helps you focus on client work.
+- Some of me use multiple Slack workspaces (I, client, etc).
+You can turn off unread notifications for the I workspace if that helps you focus on client work.
 If you’re sharing a message of high importance, disseminate it across multiple channels.
 This way, everyone on the team can stay on the same page.

 ## Video conferencing software